gustavnavar/Grid.Blazor/docs/blazor_client/Render_button_checkbox_etc_in_a_grid_cell.md

 [Index](Documentation.md)

 The prefered method is using a Blazor component because it allows event handling with Blazor.
 But you can also use the **RenderValueAs** method to render a custom html markup in the grid cell, as it is used on ASP.NET MVC Core projects.
-In this events will be managed using Javascript.
+In this case events will be managed using Javascript.

 You have to use the **RenderComponentAs** method to render a component in a cell: